DanielCondeTorres/SuPepMem/README.md

 - Creation of the SuPepMem website: C.Porto
 - GitHub Designer: Daniel Conde Torres and Alejandro Seco

-The joint work tasks will be carried out (to a greater extent) by those members who are more advanced in their corresponding tasks.

 <!-- FAQs -->
 ## FAQs